Raindeer44/pragmatic/README.md

 ### 80 characters per line

 Limit your lines to 80 characters.
 Yes, screens have gotten much bigger over the last few years, but your brain has not.
-Use the additional room for split screen, your editor supports that, right?
+Use the additional room for tiling, your editor supports that, right?

 ### Use single quotes

-Use single quotes, unless you are writing JSON.
+Use single quotes, except in JSON.

 *Right:*